Anselm7/alx-system_engineering-devops/0x00-shell_basics/README.md

-This directory contain files related to Shell basics
+This directory contains files related to shell basics